Maikel Garcia Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.
+- The Yankees pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Yankees have the ninth-ranked team ERA among all MLB pitching staffs (3.87).

-- Yankees pitchers combine to allow 114 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Yankees rank 17th in baseball in home runs surrendered (115 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.